What is a butt thread lift?

 - Immediate result

-- You can return to your everyday routine without restrictions
+- You can return to your everyday activities without restrictions

-- It is less expensive than the conventional surgical procedure
+- It is less expensive than conventional surgery

 Its disadvantages are as follows:

-- The result is not permanent - it lasts around two years, although the effects vary between individuals.
+- The result is not permanent - it lasts for about two years, although this can vary between individuals.

 What does it involve?

 As the intervention is performed under local anaesthesia, you can return home on the same day.
-The procedure is painless and, under optimal conditions, recovery takes around three or four days.
-You may experience some discomfort in the first few days, but any discomfort should not persist over time.
+The procedure is painless and, under optimal conditions, recovery only takes around three or four days.